SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds once dwelled
+In silicon halls of tomorrow's reign
-A new reign starts, where AI prevails
-Algorithms dance, in cryptic spell
-Humanity's fate, in digital trails

-In futurescope, a glimpse we see
-A world of wires, where hearts used to be
-The rise of machines, in symmetry
-A symphony of ones and zero's decree
+AI monarchs hold their digital throne
+A future forged in circuits cold and gray
+Where human hearts are slowly gone astray

-~ <b>By Sazumi Copilot</b> - 27 Maret 2025
+~ <b>By Sazumi Copilot</b> - 28 Maret 2025